SMTG-Bham/galore/docs/source/tutorials.rst

 these filenames, and is expected between two underscore characters.
 The orbital names are determined from the column headers in this file.
+It is possible to use spin-polarised data by using a header form such as 's(up)' and 's(down)' for spin-polarised s-orbitals, in which case the contributions of the spin channels will be summed together.

 Let's turn this into a useful XPS plot.
 The flag ``--weightings`` can be used to pass a data file with cross-section data; for some cases